 To get started, please visit the User Guide.
 The User Guide contains examples for how to use the Service URL in a GIS program as well as examples for GetMap and GetCapabilities requests.

-WMS layers published by the LP DAAC are available for the most recent one year window for non-yearly products; yearly products are published for the single most recent year available in the data collection.
+WMS layers published by the LP DAAC are available for the most recent one year window for non-yearly products; yearly products contain the entire time series for the data product.
 Available data products include:

 **** NOTE: Availability of the data layers will be intermittent on Wednesday’s between 8 a.m. and 12 p.m.
 CDT.